 That being said, to make your life easier, don’t pick up every single bit of loot that drops and sell off anything you won’t need for your characters or for a quest.
 Sell weapons and armour in bulk, if possible, otherwise you’ll gradually get less money if you keep selling the same item to one merchant.
 Also worth noting is the fact that most shopkeepers–with the exception of smugglers or thieves–won’t buy stolen items (which a character has pickpocketed from an NPC or stolen from another shop), so make sure you’re going to use an item or have someone to sell it back to before pilfering it.

 There are two important elements of your party’s interaction with NPCs: Charisma and reputation.
 Charisma is basically the leadership attribute: it determines how well a character can hold a team together, and how favourably other people respond to them.
-This is why it’s important to place a character–not necessarily your protagonist–with high Charisma as party leader (in other words, in the first party slot).
+This is why it’s important to place a character–not necessarily your protagonist–with high Charisma as party leader (i.e. in the first party slot).
 High Charisma lowers the likelihood of inter-companion conflicts and morale failure, grants you a discount in shops and sometimes even nets you better quest rewards.
 On the other hand, low Charisma may cause some quest givers and even some companions to refuse to have anything to do with your party.

 Reputation has similar effects.
 It’s measured on a scale of 1 to 20, and can be gained by resolving conflicts in a helpful and chivalrous manner, or lost by getting caught stealing or murdering innocent people, for example.
 Alternatively, donating a certain amount of money to a temple can also grant a reputation bonus.
 Evil characters will leave the party if reputation rises above 18, and Good ones will bail if it falls below 2.
 If it falls as far as 1, Neutral characters will leave as well.
-However, reputation that low is inadvisable even for Evil parties, as, starting from a score of 5, there will be a likelihood of attack by a group of mercenaries every time the party enters a new area.
+However, reputation that low is inadvisable even for Evil parties, as, starting from 5, there will be a likelihood of attack by a group of mercenaries every time the party enters a new area.
 Moreover, any reputation below 10 will cause a gradual price increase in shops, up to the point where merchants will simply refuse to sell their wares if it hits 1.
 Conversely, starting from a reputation of 15, shop prices will gradually go down, reaching a 35% discount at 20.
 In effect, this means that Good parties will have an easier time of things.
 Evil parties will have to maintain a precarious balance: a low enough reputation to keep companions happy, but high enough to avoid attack and not be too taxing on the wallet.
-Although I’m not sure I agree on that last restriction: surely an Evil character could simply bully a shopkeeper into giving them a discount?
+Although I’m not sure I agree on that last restriction: surely an Evil character could simply bully or blackmail a shopkeeper into giving them a discount?

 A final remark: when exploring dungeons or areas where spiders are susceptible to be active, do keep a Thief on point with “Detect Traps” active.
-There’s quite a lot of them around, and some are particularly deadly.
+There’s quite a few of them around, and some are particularly deadly.
 The same thing applies every time you find a chest or any other container with loot, especially if it’s locked.
 Better safe than dead, I always say.